NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 ![alt text](images/example_jaeger_ocelot_eum.png "Example Screenshot of recorded Spans using Jaeger and the Ocelot EUM Server")
 *Example Screenshot of recorded spans using Jaeger and the Ocelot EUM Server*

+## Using with Angular

+This module provides Zone Context Manager with a dependency for zone-js for Web applications.
+If you use Angular you already have the zone-js.
+In this case, this might casue some problems and you should use a custom build of this library where zone-js has been removed.

 ## Features

 Currently implemented features: